Security Operations, Cybersecurity

-In February, a cyber attack forced a network of Florida healthcare organizations to divert several of its emergency patients to other facilities and cancel many of its non-emergency surgeries.
-This attack, the latest in a number of cyber crimes aimed at U.S. healthcare providers in the past few years, is an example of the rapidly increasing cyber-physical risks that organizations—both in the public and private sector—are facing today.
+These are just two in a series of cyber crimes aimed at healthcare providers in the past few years, demonstrating the rapidly increasing cyber-physical risks that organizations—both in the public and private sector—are facing today.

 According to the U.S. Cybersecurity and Infrastructure Security Agency (CISA), these risks are defined as those that have ramifications in both the digital and physical domains.
 While the threat can emanate from either domain, cyber-physical risks often begin with a cyber threat vector, such as a ransomware attack, and then spill over into the physical world.

-When threats in the digital and physical domains converge, the consequences are often real and significant as evidenced by the attack on the Florida healthcare system.
+When threats in the digital and physical domains converge, the consequences are often real and significant as evidenced by the attacks on Change Healthcare and Synnovis.

 Cyber-physical Security Convergence vs. Security Convergence